-In Abraham-Hicks law of attraction, Esther Hicks claims a channeled source drops blocks of thought into her head.
+In Abraham-Hicks’s law of attraction, Esther Hicks claims a channeled entity drops blocks of thought into her head.
+She then interprets them into everyday speech.
 Does this make sense?
+More important, is it true?

 Did Jerry and Esther Hicks Just Make It All Up?

-“It all started here,” their website sings.
-But maybe a look at history will enlighten.
+“It all started here,” their website sings, but a look at history says otherwise.
+That alone doesn’t prove it untrue.

 - Did Jerry and Esther Hicks Just Make It All Up?